Indian Transport & Logistics

 From data silos to interoperable ecosystems

-GS1’s broader ambition is to create a digital backbone for the global supply chain.
-One that replaces data silos with trusted, interoperable ecosystems.
+GS1’s broader ambition is to build a digital backbone for the global supply chain—a shift from fragmented data silos to trusted, interoperable ecosystems that enable real-time visibility and smarter decision-making across sectors.

-Through initiatives like the Global Data Model, businesses can synchronise product information seamlessly across platforms.
-This supports more accurate e-commerce listings, prevents stockouts, and speeds up product recalls.
-Meanwhile, Verified by GS1, a global registry of product identifiers, allows businesses and regulators to verify a product’s legitimacy—crucial in an era of online fraud and grey market goods.
+Through initiatives like the Global Data Model, GS1 allows businesses to synchronise product information seamlessly across platforms, leading to more accurate e-commerce listings, reduced stockouts, and quicker product recalls.
+At the same time, Verified by GS1, a global registry of product identifiers, offers a way to verify the authenticity of products—critical in an era of online fraud, counterfeit goods, and grey market activity.

 “It’s like Aadhaar for products,” explained Swaminathan.
-“A globally unique, verifiable identity that improves trust and efficiency from warehouse to checkout.”
+He added, “A globally unique, verifiable identity that improves trust and efficiency from warehouse to checkout.”

 • In healthcare, smart barcodes can flag expired medicines at checkout—reducing risk and enhancing patient safety.